Health Safety and Environment Management System

 These documents can be found under the HSE documents banner.

-Contractors intending to work on our wind farms should refer to the information within the Contractor banner on this page before presenting for work.
+Contractors intending to work on our Assets should refer to the information below before presenting for work.

 From an environment perspective we closely manage the wind farms and the land they occupy.
 We also ensure strict compliance with our environmental regulations and obligations.
 In summary, our focus areas are: